google/skia/site/user/api/SkPath_Reference.md

 ### Example

-<div><fiddle-embed name="1d50896c528cd4581966646b7d96acff"><div>As single precision floats: 100, 100.00001f, and 100.00002f have different bit representations
+<div><fiddle-embed name="1d50896c528cd4581966646b7d96acff"><div>As single precision floats: 100, 100.00001, and 100.00002 have different bit representations
 but nearly the same value.
 Translating all three by 1000 gives them the same bit representation;
-the fractional portion of the number can't be represented by the float and is lost.</div>
+the fractional portion of the number can not be represented by the float and is lost.</div>

 #### Example Output